RSGB Operational Promotion Plan

 The RSGB is committed to promote, develop and defend Amateur Radio in the UK.
 Without the RSGB, amateur radio will diminish in the UK.

-- To maximise the impact of centrally driven initiatives such as the NRC and the Centenary events
+- To maximise the impact of centrally driven initiatives such as the NRC and the legacy of the Centenary events

 - To begin a process of support for local affiliated clubs and develop their role in promotion of both Amateur Radio and the RSGB itself